groue/GRMustache/Guides/partials.md

 The [Mustache specification](https://github.com/mustache/spec) does not have the concepts of relative vs. absolute partial paths, or dynamic partials.

-**As a consequence, if your goal is to design templates that remain compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use those features with great care.**
+**As a consequence, if your goal is to design templates that are compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), use those features with great care.**

 [up](../../../../GRMustache#documentation), [next](template_inheritance.md)